Our featured band this month is Tampa indie rock band Glove.

 Glove are at the forefront of cutting-edge new aged nostalgia.
 Funneling the feeling of a seedy nightclub into a well-polished package, the pure magnetism and style of the group won them early attention from Spotify’s New Noise playlist for their single “Behaviour.”

-Rod Wendt, Brie Deux and Michelle Primiani began playing music together in Tampa, FL in 2017 and shortly thereafter found their missing piece, Justin Burns, to form the modern dystopian bliss that is Glove.
+Rod Wendt, Brie Deux and Michelle Primiani began playing music together in 2017 and shortly thereafter found their missing piece, Justin Burns, to form the modern dystopian bliss that is Glove.

 The stylish and magnetic 4-piece group underscores the best of the 1980’s synthetic new wave sound with a contemporary rock n’ roll edge that is sure to propel the band to the forefront of the alternative rock genre.